SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="addmodelinstance"></a>
 # **AddModelInstance**
-> ModelInstanceEntity AddModelInstance (ModelInstanceEntity modelInstanceEntity)
+> ModelInstanceEntity AddModelInstance (string modelHistoryServerId, ModelInstanceEntity modelInstanceEntity)

 Adds a model